lumeland/lume.land/docs/overview/installation.md

 [Deno's tasks](https://deno.land/manual/tools/task_runner) so you can run for example `deno task lume` in any environment with Deno and it just works.

-To configure Deno to use Lume, go to your project folder and run the following
+To setup Lume in your project folder, run the following command:
-command:

 ```sh
 deno run -A https://deno.land/x/lume/init.ts